 This post includes affiliate links.

-Recently, one of my Facebook followers asked me to help her understand the Turkish Star Stitch.
 She actually did not call it that way, but I did.
 The reason for that is, that she initially send me a Facebook video link that was from a lady in Turkey, her name is Diyana Yün.

-But because she does not speak English, it was hard to understand how this stitch is made.
-Also she calls it a star stitch, but as we have in the English/American Crochet language already a star stitch, I called the stitch from Diyana Yün the Turkish Star Stitch.
+Also, she calls it a star stitch.
+However, we already have a star stitch in the English/American Crochet language.
+That is why I called the stitch from Diyana Yün the Turkish Star Stitch.

 However, if anyone happens to know the actually English version of this name, please let me know and I will update my post.

-This stitch is actually very easy and looks incredibly beautiful.
-All it uses is single crochet.
-To make it look different from a normal round of single crochet it is placed in a different location than how it is normally done.
+To make it look different from a normal round of single crochet, it is placed in a different location than how it is normally done.

 WANT TO MAKE THIS STITCH FLAT, CLICK HERE!

 First you will need a simple round (not row, it will not work for flat pieces unless you start from the right side on each row) of stitches.
-I started with a round of single crochet (multiples of 2 is needed).

-Round 1 of the Turkish Star Stitch:
+Round 1 of the Turkish Star Crochet Stitch:

-- Ch1, *2 sc in the same st, sk 1 st, repeat from * until the end of the round, DO NOT SL ST, these are continues rounds!
-Either continue with the same color or change colors like me (on the last stitch of this round)
+- Ch1, *2 sc in the same st, sk 1 st, repeat from * until the end of the round, DO NOT SL ST, these are continuous rounds!

-Round 2:
+Turkish Star Stitch Round 2:

 Round 3: